S-YED/janitri-automation-framework/README.md

 ## Configuration

 ### Browser Selection
-By default, tests run on Chrome.
+By default, tests run on Brave.
 To change browser, modify the `initializeDriver()` method in `BaseTest.java`:

 ```java
 initializeDriver("brave");